Safety at Lyric

 Lyric is fully committed to the health and safety of our entire family — our audience, our artists, our technicians, our administrative staff, and all of the communities we serve throughout each season.

-In consultation with public health officials, in response to strong patron feedback, and along with many of our peer organizations in Chicago’s theater community, as we return to live performances at full capacity, Lyric Opera of Chicago will require that all audience members provide proof of full vaccination against Covid-19 as recommended by the Centers for Disease Control and Prevention (CDC) or World Health Organization (WHO) in order to enter the Lyric Opera House.
+In consultation with public health officials, in response to strong patron feedback, and along with many of our peer organizations in Chicago's theater community, Lyric Opera of Chicago requires that all audience members provide proof of full vaccination and booster, when eligible, against Covid-19 as recommended by the Centers for Disease Control and Prevention (CDC) or World Health Organization (WHO) in order to enter the Lyric Opera House.
 We implement this policy with the goal of keeping you, our artists, technicians, and all of our company members as safe as possible.

 Additionally, facial masks, worn properly over the nose and mouth, will be required for all patrons for the duration of their time in the opera house for as long as the community transmission requires it.
 Please note that bandanas, neck gaiters, and masks with exhalation valves are not accepted.

-Children under the age of 12 who are not currently eligible for vaccination will not be admitted to Lyric Opera of Chicago performances at present.
-As vaccine eligibility expands to those under 12, we will welcome the return of child audiences.
-Those who have purchased children’s tickets for the season may choose to exchange into a later performance when we hope children may become able to attend, to keep their ticket value on account, or request a full refund.
+Children under the age of 5 who are not currently eligible for vaccination will not be admitted to Lyric Opera of Chicago performances at present.
+Those who have purchased children's tickets for the season may choose to exchange into a later performance when we hope children may become able to attend, to keep their ticket value on account, or request a full refund.